 If you have important data saved in Mac computer hard drive, do remember to restore data before taking actions to fix Mac won't boot error.

-Professional Mac data recovery software with bootable disk can help you effectively restore your data out of Mac hard drive when the computer fails to boot.
+Professional Mac data recovery software with a bootable disk can help you effectively restore your data out of Mac hard drive when the computer fails to boot.
 You can directly purchase EaseUS Data Recovery Wizard for Mac with Bootable Media to create a bootable media for Mac and apply it to restore data from fail to boot Mac computer now:

 When EaseUS Data Recovery Wizard for Mac launches, follow this tutorial to restore lost files on Mac.

-Step 2.
-Fix Mac won't boot error after macOS High Sierra update
+2. Fix Mac won't boot error after macOS High Sierra update

-Fix macOS High Sierra won't boot issue
+Follow the methods to fix macOS High Sierra won't boot issue

 Method 1.
 Boot Mac from Safe Mode to fix Mac won't boot issue